bernardolansing/swe_reler/README.md

 # ReLer
 ReLer is a hypothetical project for the software engineering course at university.
-It is about a business ideia of monetized redistribution of second hand books.
+It is about a business idea of monetized redistribution of second hand books.

 ## The idea
 ReLer's customers may donate their books to our staff, acquiring "Lispector's" (our virtual